gazaskygeeks/Coding-Foundations-course/coursebook/README.md

 ## Coursebook
-Welcome to the coursebook for FC !
+### Welcome to the coursebook for FUNdamentals course  !

 For general information, including an overview of the course, applicable across the curriculum start here.